 The price is so high that people are doing desperate things to get by, like using expired insulin, relying on crowdfunding to pay their bills, or taking less insulin than they need in an effort to ration their supplies.
 Rationing is extremely dangerous and can lead to a deadly condition known as diabetic ketoacidosis.
-Three people died in 2017 while rationing their insulin.
-Three more died in 2018.
+Four people died in 2017 while rationing their insulin.
+Four more died in 2018.
+Five died in 2019.

 Gravestone delivery to Sanofi, March 2019 — A small group of patients, clinicians, activists, and people with with type 1 diabetes gathered at Sanofi pharmaceuticals to hold insulin manufacturers accountable for recent insulin rationing deaths.
 Activists brought wooden gravestones with the names and ages of six adults who died from insulin rationing.
 These gravestones became the backdrop for Right Care Alliance members with type 1 diabetes to tell their personal stories while honoring those who died because they could not afford the insulin they needed.